 You are here

 When: April 27 & 28, 7:30 p.m.; May 4, 7:30 p.m.; May 5, 2:00 p.m. & 7:30 p.m.

 Where: Kiplinger Theatre, Schwartz Center for the Performing Arts

 Written by Anne Washburn

 Directed by Jayme Kilburn

-Co-sponsored by the Feminist, Gender, and Sexuality Studies Program and by Nancy and Morey Storck
+Co-sponsored by the Feminist, Gender, and Sexuality Studies Program, Cornell Council for the Arts, the DG Jared Foundation, and Nancy and Morey Storck

 Seven years after the first scene, the same group has created a pop culture theater troupe in the remains of a decaying civilization.

 Ultimately, Mr. Burns is a critique of capitalism and a reminder of the indelible effect of stories (wherever they may be found).

 The Schwartz Center for the Performing Arts is located at 430 College Ave. in Ithaca.